koenvervloesem/bluetooth-numbers/README.md

 This project offers a Python package with a subset of [Bluetooth Assigned Numbers](https://www.bluetooth.com/specifications/assigned-numbers/), so Python projects can easily use these numbers.
 The goal of this project is to provide a shared resource so various Python projects that deal with Bluetooth don't have to replicate this effort.

-The source of the numbers in this package is Nordic Semiconductor's [Bluetooth Numbers Database](https://github.com/NordicSemiconductor/bluetooth-numbers-database), an up-to-date listing of all the various Bluetooth Specification-related elements that are defined by the Bluetooth industry (Company IDs, Service UUIDs, Characteristic UUIDs and Descriptor UUIDs), that you can use instead of rolling your own.
+The source of the numbers in this package is mostly Nordic Semiconductor's [Bluetooth Numbers Database](https://github.com/NordicSemiconductor/bluetooth-numbers-database), an up-to-date listing of all the various Bluetooth Specification-related elements that are defined by the Bluetooth industry (Company IDs, Service UUIDs, Characteristic UUIDs and Descriptor UUIDs), that you can use instead of rolling your own.
+It's supplemented with some data taken from the Bluetooth Assigned Numbers document that are not tracked by the Bluetooth Numbers Database.

 ## Installation